 You should go to the Police station with:

 - any evidence of the change

 - your passport

 - your current Police Registration Certificate

 What do I need to do if I leave the UK?

-- If you are leaving the UK but intending to return within 1 year, you should take your Police Registration Certificate with you to ensure entry back in to the UK.
+- if you are leaving the UK but intending to return within one year, you should take your Police Registration Certificate with you to ensure entry back in to the UK